devrahulbanjara/MLOps/Data Versioning/README.md

 # Data Versioning with DVC

+## Introduction
+Data versioning is a crucial practice in machine learning (ML) projects.
+Unlike traditional software development, ML involves working with datasets that evolve throughout the development lifecycle.
+These datasets can be enormous, making it challenging to manage and track them effectively using traditional version control systems like Git.

+In this guide, we will explore how **DVC (Data Version Control)** can simplify data versioning and ensure reproducibility in ML projects.
+By the end, you'll have a thorough understanding of DVC, including a practical, step-by-step tutorial.

+---

 ## Why Do We Need Data Versioning?

-When we work on machine learning (ML) projects, the process isn’t just about writing code.
-The pipeline typically looks like this:
+When working on ML projects, the pipeline typically looks like this:

 1. **Data Ingestion:** Collecting and storing raw data.
 2. **Data Preprocessing:** Cleaning and preparing the data for analysis.